LaunchCodeEducation/liftoff/src/modules/career/online-profiles.rst

 Below you will find an image of my personal GitHub account that has 4 pinned repositories.
-A repository of the live-coding problems we worked on in our last class, a repo for LC101 examples I created while teaching that class, a repo for Unit 2 of LC101 which contains all the presentations I gave throughout the class, and finally a repo called ``gmail_example`` which is a small Flask project I created to show how to connect to Gmail's API and to send emails from a web app!
+A repository of the live-coding problems we worked on in our last class, a repo for LC101 examples I created while teaching that class, a repo with instruction slides created for teaching, and finally a repo called ``gmail_example`` which is a small Flask project I created to show how to connect to Gmail's API and to send emails from a web app.

 .. figure:: figures/github_pinned_repo.png
    :alt: GitHub Pinned Repositories